jasoncable/i-can-program-too/manuscript/Chapter10.md

 ## Indexers \(Instance\)

 You can implement indexers on a class just like we saw when using arrays.
+This can be helpful if you want extra logic around getting and setting array elements.

     string[] sa = { "a", "b", "c", "d" };
     Console.WriteLine( sa[0] );
     // prints "a"

-As you can see, the implementation looks a lot like properties, but there are differences.
-You do not have to actually have an array as to store the data you are accessing, but in this case, we will.
+As you can see, the implementation looks a lot like properties, but there are subtle differences.
+Note: you do not have to actually have to have an array to store the data you are accessing, but in this case, we will.

+    public class Letter
+    {
+        private char[] _sa = { 'a', 'b', 'c', 'd' };
+        public Letter(char c) => Current = c;
+        public char Current { get; set; }

+        public char this[int i]
+        {
+            get
+            {
+                return _sa[i];
+            }
+            set
+            {
+                _sa[i] = value;
+            }
+        }
+    }

+This class stores its data in a `char[]`.
+The indexer is declared with the return data type, which can be anything including a new instance of the current class.
+It uses the `this` keyword followed by brackets in which you specify the data type that the person using the code will pass in to retrieve or set the data.
+Here's how to call the indexer we just created.
+A get and a set are shown.

+    Letter letter = new Letter();
+    char c = letter[2]; // get
+    letter[0] = 'a'; // set

+If you are only implementing a set, you can use an expression-bodied declaration.

+    public char this[int i] => _sa[i];

+For implementing both a get and set with expression-bodied members:

+    public char this[int i]
+    {
+        get => _sa[i];
+        set => _sa[i] = value;
+    }

+A final note, you can have multiple indexers on a class as long as they take different data types \(in the area between the brackets `[]`\).

 ## Events \(Instance\)

+There are times when you will want one class to tell another class that something happened.
+An example is that if you have a class that represents a button on a screen, another class may want to know if that button was clicked and perform an operation when it was clicked.

+First, you will need to create a class that has _events_ that others will want to listen to.
+This class is called the _publisher_, as it publishes events that may be important.
+It _raises_ events to notify others that an event took place.

+The second class is called the _subscriber_.
+It listens for events to be raised on the first class and _handles_ them, meaning it does something with them.
+Multiple classes can subscribe to one event on a publisher.

 ## Finalizers \(Instance\)